-Add ricotta, egg yolks, raisins, liqueur and the zest from about 3/4’s of the orange to the cooled farro mixture.
+Add ricotta, egg yolks, raisins, liqueur, and the zest from about three-quarters of the orange to the cooled farro mixture.
 In a stand mixer, beat egg whites until stiff.
 Add half the egg whites to the farro, just mixing in to lighten the batter.
 Gently fold the remaining egg whites in, trying not to deflate them too much.

-Preheat oven to 350°F and prepare a baking dish by coating a 10-inch round cake pan with non-spray stick and covering the bottom with a circular piece of parchment paper.
+Preheat oven to 350°F and prepare a baking dish by coating a 10" round cake pan with nonstick spray and covering the bottom with a circular piece of parchment paper.

 Add batter to prepared cake pan and spread the top out evenly.
 Bake in the center of the oven 45-50 minutes, until top of cake is golden brown and edges are just starting to pull away in spots.
 Let cool about 15 minutes in the pan.